How Do You Get Nonprofit Board Members to Fundraise?

 - Don’t put Fundraising updates at the end of your board meeting agendas!

 Or, spend time (literally) phoning donors to thank them for their support.
 Just about everybody will have a phone on them, so why not take 10 minutes, and assign four donors to each board member.
-Boom – if you’ve got 12 board members at the meeting, then you’ve made @ 50 calls to donors!
+Boom – if you’ve got 12 board members at the meeting, then you’ve made at least 50 calls to donors!
 Plus, although they might loathe this idea at first, there will be a collective energy around making the calls, and you’re bound to get at least one donor who will make a pledge over the phone – even though the goal is just to thank donors for their support.

 Covering fundraising at your board meetings this way is so much better than going around the room asking each board member if they made their assigned calls and raised money.
 This happened at my first board meeting as a new board member of one Nonprofit and it was grueling.
 The board chair spent 20 minutes shaming board members who hadn’t yet made their calls (only 2 had!), and it really sucked the life out of the meeting.

 These three tips don’t take too much work to launch.
 The real value is in systematizing them in your Nonprofit.
-If you can do that, you’ll build stronger and more committed board members, as well as dramatically increasing the fundraising success of your Nonprofit.
+If you can do that, you’ll build stronger and more committed board members, as well as dramatically increase the fundraising success of your Nonprofit.